TilmanGriesel/TilmanGriesel/README.md

 ## Hi there 👋

-I'm passionate about open source, music, and sharing knowledge with others.
-Have a wonderful and inspiring day!
+I'm passionate about design and engineering, always driven by a holistic and inclusive perspective to create products that harmonize form and function.
+I also love sharing knowledge and inspiring others along the way.
+Wishing you a wonderful and inspiring day!

 ![TilmanGriesel's github stats](https://github-readme-stats.vercel.app/api?username=TilmanGriesel&theme=graywhite&show_icons=true&cache_seconds=21600&hide_border=true)